 The Insulin Calculator helps you calculate the right amount of insulin or carbs for correction or meals.
 To make the best use of it, it is important to provide the right settings.

-It means that you should meet mySugr’s Insulin Calculator.
+You probably have a smartphone, right?
+What does that mean?
+It means that you should meet mySugr’s Bolus Calculator.

-A bolus, in our case, is a single dose of insulin given all at once.
+But what the heck is a “bolus,” you ask?
+Great question.
+A bolus is a single dose of insulin given all at once.
 In other words, it’s your mealtime shot or a shot to fix a high blood sugar.

-Getting started with the Bolus Calculator
+Getting Started With The Bolus Calculator

 Before using the bolus calculator for the first time, you’ll need to enter some details about how your diabetes works.
 Once you enter all of these settings, you won’t need to mess with them again unless something changes.
 There are also a bunch of terms and phrases that might be new to you, but don’t worry; we’ll explain everything.

-Step 1: Set up the basics
+Step 1: Set Up The Basics

 Active Insulin Duration